11 Business process management examples across industries

 Is BPM only for large companies?

 No. Smaller teams often see faster wins because bottlenecks are easy to spot and fix.
-Many teams start with one intake in Moxo workflows and add a client portal as volume grows.
+Many teams start with one intake flow and add structure as volume grows.
+The fundamentals start with defined steps, named owners, measurable outcomes apply at any scale.